LambdaMamba/CTFwriteups/picoCTF_2022/Cryptography/substitution2/README.md

 ![Figure 1](img/auto.png)

+This actually already gives the flag, but I wanted to differentiate between the lowercase and uppcase so decided to do manual substitution from here.

-This showed that it uses a character map set of,
+From the automatic substitution, it showed that it uses a character map set of,

 `abcdefghijklmnopqrstuvwxyz`

 `eltpnxjkrwvaobgfiucmyqhdzs`

-Which gave me,
+Manual substitution gave me,

 ```
 thereexistseveralotherwellestablishedhighschoolcomputersecuritycompetitionsincludingcyberpatriotanduscyberchallengethesecompetitionsfocusprimarilyonsyste